 West cliff is very remarkable, for there is no other high cliff near it.
 It appears like a white patch on the land, and can be seen from a distance of 6 or 7 leagues.
-Low cliffs commence 4 miles south-eastward of West cliff, and continue to Carleton point, under which vessels may anchor in fine weather and westerly winds, and obtain wood and water.
-Ten miles farther to the south-eastward is Cape Observation, a bold, high, and remarkable headland.
-On its west side there is a magnificent range of gravish white cliffs several hundred feet high.
-At the extremity of the Cape, these cliffs become suddenly much lower, and then rise again to their former elevation for a short distance on the east side.
-As this is well described in the chart, the Cape will be easily recognised.
-Vessels may anchor under it with westerly winds and fine weather, and obtain supplies of wood and water very conveniently.
-Twelve and a half miles farther south-eastward, along a bold coast with high grayish white cliffs and small bays between, is Bear Head, also of gravish white cliffs, 400 feet high, and resembling in some degree Cape Observation.
-This lastnamed cliff has no equally high cliffy headlands to the westward of it, whilst Bear Head has, a difference which will prevent the one from being mistaken for the other.
+Low cliffs commence 4 miles south-eastward of We cliff, and continue to Carleton point, under which vessels may anchor fine weather and westerly winds, and obtain wood and water.
+Ten mi farther to the south-eastward is Cape Observation, a bold, high, a remarkable headland.
+On its west side there is a magnificent range grayish white cliffs several hundred feet high.
+At the extremity of t Cape, these cliffs become suddenly much lower, and then rise again their former elevation for a short distance on the east side.
+As this well described in the chart, the Cape will be easily recognised. may anchor under it with westerly winds and fine weather, and obta supplies of wood and water very conveniently.
+Twelve and a half mil farther south-eastward, along a bold coast with high grayish white cli and small bays between, is Bear Head, also of grayish white cliffs, 41 feet high, and resembling in some degree Cape Observation. named cliff has no equally high cliffy headlands to the westward of whilst Bear Head has, a difference which will prevent the one from being mistaken for the other.

-From the West cliff to Bear Head the coast is extremely bold, there being in most parts a depth of 100 fathoms within 3 miles of the shore.
+From the West cliff to Bear Head the coast is extremely bold, the being in most parts a depth of 100 fathoms within 3 miles of the shore.

-BEAR BAY, situated between Bear Head and Cape Robert, which are distant nearly 6 miles from each other in a N.N.W. and S.S.E. direction, is by far the best roadstead on the north coast of Anticosti, and, indeed, the only one in which a vessel of large draught would like to anchor, unless she had some particular object in view.
-It is sufficiently roomy, the bottom is excellent for holding, the depth of water moderate, and the shelter extends from N.N.W., round by west and south, to S.E. by S.
+BEAR BAY, situated between Bear Head and Cape Robert, whis are distant nearly 6 miles from each other in a N.N.W. and S.S. direction, is by far the best roadstead on the north coast of Anticos and, indeed, the only one in which a vessel of large draught wou like to anchor, unless she had some particular object in view.
+It sufficiently roomy, the bottom is excellent for holding, the depth of wat moderate, and the shelter extends from N.N.W., round by west and sout to S.E. by S.

-In order to recognise this anchorage, it may be observed that Cape Robert consists of cliffs of the same colour and elevation as those of Bear Head; and that there are two other points of cliffs 300 feet high, within the bay, the south-easternmost of which is named Tower point.
-The best anchorage is between Tower point and Cape Robert, at a distance of one mile from the former, as well as from the western shore, and in 13 fathoms water over a bottom of brown mud, with Tower point bearing N.W. $\frac{1}{4}$ W., Cape Robert S.E. $\frac{1}{2}$ S., and Bear Head N. by W. $\frac{1}{4}$ W.
+In order to recognise this anchorage, it may be observed that Ca Robert consists of cliffs of the same colour and elevation as those of Be Head; and that there are two other points of cliffs 300 feet high, with the bay, the south-easternmost of which is named Tower point.
+The best anchorage is between Tower point and Cape Robert, at a distance one mile from the former, as well as from the western shore, and in fathoms water over a bottom of brown mud, with Tower point bearin N.W. $\frac{1}{4}$ W., Cape Robert S.E. $\frac{1}{2}$ S., and Bear Head N. by W. $\frac{1}{4}$ W.\ southernmost of the three bays, close to the south-east side of Tower point.

-Bear bay is divided into three smaller bays by the two high points of cliff already mentioned.
-In each of these bays there are fine bold beaches of sand and limestone shingle, and streams where water may be easily obtained.
-But the principal stream is Bear river, which enters the southernmost of the three bays, close to the south-east side of Tower point.
 It is too shallow and rapid to admit boats, but the water is clear and good.
-The cliffs in Bear bay are magnificent : they are of grayish white limestone, in thin strata dipping very slightly to the southward, and are perpendicular or overhanging.
-At the extremities of the points the cliffs are rounded by the action of the waves and atmosphere so as to resemble towers, which resemblance is rendered stronger by the masonrylike appearance of the rock.
+The cliffs in Bear bay are magnificent: they are of grayish white limestone, in thin strata dipping very slightly to the southward, and are perpendicular or overhanging.
+At the extremities of the points the cliffs are rounded by the action of the waves and atmosphere so as to resemble towers, which resemblance is rendered stronger by the masonry-like appearance of the rock.
 The trees are of diminutive growth.